Scaling behavior of the thermopower of the archetypical heavy-fermion metal $\rm{YbRh_2Si_2}$: Scaling behavior

-Figures \ref{fig3} (a) and (b) report $(S/T)_N$, extracted from measurements on $\rm{YbRh_2Si_2}$ \cite{TP,TPJ}, as a function of the normalized magnetic field $B_N$ and $T_N$, respectively.
+To reveal the scaling behavior of the thermopower $S/T\propto C/T\propto M^*$, we normalize $S/T$ in the same way as in the normalization of $C/T$: the normalized function $(S/T)_N$ is obtained by normalizing $(S/T)$ by its maximum value, occurring at $T=T_M$, and the temperature $T$ is scaled by $T_M$.
+Taking into account that $S/T\propto C/T$\, \cite{beh,miy,zlat}, we conclude that $(S/T)_N=(C/T)_N=M^*_N$, provided that the system in question is located away from possible phase transitions.
+This function $(C/T)_N=M^*_N$ is displayed in Fig.~\ref{fig1} (a).
+Figures \ref{fig3} (a) and (b) report $(S/T)_N$ as a function of the normalized magnetic field $B_N$ and $T_N$, respectively.
 In Fig. \ref{fig3} (a), the function $(S/T)_N$ is obtained by normalizing $(S/T)$ by its maximum occurring at $B_M$, and the field $B$ is scaled by $B_M$.
-We note that the LFL behavior takes place at $B_N>1$, since $S/T\propto M^*$, and $M^*\propto (B-B_{c0})^{-2/3}$ are $T$-independent.
-At $B_N<1$, $M^*$ becomes $T$-dependent and exhibits the NFL behavior \cite{shagrep}.
-It is seen from Figs. \ref{fig3} (a) and (b) that the calculated values of the universal function $(C/T)_N$ are in good agreement with the corresponding experimental data over the wide range of the normalized magnetic field.
-Thus, $(S/T)_N$ exhibits universal scaling behavior over a wide range of its scaled variable $B_N$ and $T_N$.
+As seen from Eq. \eqref{UN2}, the LFL behavior takes place at $B_N>1$, since $(S/T)_N=M^*_N$, and $M^*_N\propto (B-B_{c0})^{-2/3}$ are $T$-independent, while at $B_N<1$, $M^*_M$ becomes $T$-dependent and exhibits the NFL behavior with $M^*_N\propto T^{-2/3}_N$.
+It is seen from Figs. \ref{fig3} (a) and (b) that the calculated values of the universal function $M^*_N$ are in good agreement with the corresponding experimental data over the wide range of the normalized magnetic field.
+Thus, $(S/T)_N=(C/T)_N=M^*_N$ exhibits the universal scaling behavior over a wide range of its scaled variable $B_N$ and $T_N$.
 Figure \ref{fig3} (a) also depicts a violation of the scaling behavior for $B\leq B_{c0}$ when the system enters the AF phase.
-Moreover, as seen from Figs. \ref{fig2} and \ref{fig3} (a), the scaling behavior is violated at $T\leq T_{NL}$ by two downward jumps.
+Moreover, as seen from Figs. \ref{fig2} and \ref{fig3} (a) and (b), the scaling behavior is violated at $T\leq T_{NL}$ by two downward jumps.
 The first jump, shown in Figs.~\ref{fig2} and \ref{fig3} (a) and labeled $\rm Jump_1$, takes place at $T_{NL}>T>0.3$ K, while the second, occurring at $T\leq 0.03$ K, is shown in Fig.~\ref{fig2} and labeled $\rm Jump_2$.
 The latter is accompanied by a change of sign of $(S/T)_N$, which now becomes positive \cite{TP,TPJ}.
-As we shall see, these two jumps reflect the presence of flat band at $\mu$ in the single particle spectrum $\varepsilon({\bf p})$ of heavy electrons in $\rm{YbRh_2Si_2}$\, \cite{shagrep}.
+As we shall see, these two jumps reflect the presence of flat band at $\mu$ in the single particle spectrum $\varepsilon({\bf p})$ of heavy electrons in $\rm{YbRh_2Si_2}$\, \cite{shagrep,book}.
+In the same way, as it is seen from Fig. \ref{fig3} (b), the scaling behavior is violated by the superconducting (SC) phase transition, taking place in $\beta$-${\rm YbAlB_4}$ at $T_c\simeq$ 80 mK \, \cite{machida}.